Tanygrisiau

 Tanygrisiau is a village and area within Blaenau Ffestiniog in the upper end of the Vale of Ffestiniog in the county of Gwynedd, north-west Wales (52°59′12″N 3°57′25″W).
 It can be found along the southern side of the Moelwyn mountain range and dates to around 1750.
 It joins onto the semi-urban area of Blaenau Ffestiniog, and is in the community of Ffestiniog; located between 650 ft and 750 ft above sea level. it is in the electoral ward of Bowydd and Rhiw which had a 2011 census population of 1878.
 The village itself has a population of around 350.

 Geography

 The Moelwyns protect the village from much of the wind from northerly gales in the winter and give the village a pleasant southerly aspect with relatively mild weather considering its location high in Snowdonia.
-However rainfall in the upper end of the Ffestiniog valley can be very high all year around.
+However, rainfall at the upper end of the Ffestiniog valley can be very high all year around.